lam-2015/poli-run/README.md

 5) Annotate the User model to show a little bit more information

 - `bundle exec annotate` (or add a new configuration of type *Gem Command* from the RubyMine menu *Run > Edit Configurations...*)

+6) Add debug information in `application.html.erb`, by using the `debug` method

+- edit the custom stylesheet to improve the rendering of the debug box